iXedium/satisfactory-playground/docs/PROJECT_STRUCTURE.md

 - **`src/components/shared/`**: Contains smaller, fundamental UI pieces often used to compose larger components within `src/components/`.
     - `AccumulatedViewControls.tsx`: **NEW** - Renders controls (search, sort, filters) for the Accumulated Resource View.
     - `ChainCreatorControls.tsx`: **NEW** - Renders item/recipe selectors and the "Add" button for creating new production chains.
-    - `PlannerActions.tsx`: **NEW** - Renders search input, settings menu button, and clear data button for the main toolbar.
+    - `PlannerActions.tsx`: **UPDATED** - Renders search input, settings menu button, clear data button, and **Save/Load dropdown menus** for managing named setups in the main toolbar.
+Displays a visual indicator on the Save button when changes are unsaved relative to the last named save/load.
     - `SettingsMenu.tsx`: **NEW** - Renders the settings gear button and the dropdown menu with display options checkboxes.
     - `ViewTreeControls.tsx`: **UPDATED** - Renders expand/collapse buttons and sorting controls for the dependency tree view in the main toolbar.
     - `ActionButtons.tsx`: Buttons for primary actions within a section.